Kuwguap/calvarypay/apps/web/PHASE_4_PROGRESS_REPORT.md

 ## **Executive Summary**

 Phase 4 frontend implementation is progressing excellently with **6 out of 16 tasks completed (37.5%)** and critical foundation components successfully implemented.
-The EliteePay frontend application is now properly structured with Next.js 15, TypeScript, and comprehensive integration capabilities with the Phase 3 backend services.
+The CalvaryPay frontend application is now properly structured with Next.js 15, TypeScript, and comprehensive integration capabilities with the Phase 3 backend services.

 ## ✅ **Completed Tasks (6/16)**

 ### **1. Frontend Structure Setup** ✅ **COMPLETE**
 - ✅ Successfully copied and adapted frontend structure from calvarypay-frontend reference
-- ✅ Updated branding from CalvaryPay to EliteePay throughout the application
+- ✅ Updated branding from CalvaryPay to CalvaryPay throughout the application
 - ✅ Configured Next.js 15 with TypeScript and Tailwind CSS
 - ✅ Added required dependencies for Phase 4 requirements
-- ✅ Created comprehensive package.json with proper EliteePay branding
+- ✅ Created comprehensive package.json with proper CalvaryPay branding

 ### **2. API Integration Layer** ✅ **COMPLETE**
 - ✅ Created comprehensive API client (`lib/api.ts`) with authentication and error handling